5 Star Wars Fan Theories That Still Might Come True in The Rise of Skywalker

 We're in the midst of a Star Wars renaissance, people.
-While the release of Episode IX is still over a year away, fans have already looked to the future of the Skywalker saga and come up with some eagle-eyed theories.
-We have all the time in the world to figure out what's next, so until then, here are some of the most mind-boggling theories!
+The release of The Rise of Skywalker is mere days away, and fans have been looking to the future of the Skywalker saga and coming up with some eagle-eyed theories ever since The Last Jedi.
+Here are five things we predict will happen in the final installment of Disney's revival.

 1. The Millennium Falcon Will Be Destroyed